Volograms/vol_libs/README.md

 >
 > This notice may not be removed or altered from any source distribution.

-* And (https://github.com/capnramses/apg)[apg libraries] "apg_maths", and "gfx" from Anton Gerdelan, used under the Public Domain licence option:
+* And [apg libraries](https://github.com/capnramses/apg) "apg_maths", and "gfx" from Anton Gerdelan, used under the Public Domain licence option:

 > SECOND LICENCE OPTION